bigmanbbigman/bigmanbbigman.github.io/README.md

 # Nicole Rocher Isaias
+Illustrator & Animator

 # Experience
 CMPUT 250

-# University
+# Education
-Third year of the Bachelor of Arts in the University of Alberta
+Third year of the Bachelor of Fine Arts in the University of Alberta